slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 # Disproving experimental evidence

-The constancy of light postulate Einstein uses to derive the Lorentz transformation necessitates:
+Einstein used his first postulate, the constancy of the speed of light *in vacuo* across reference frames, to derive the Lorentz transformation.
+This postulate states and necessitates the following:

 $x = ct$